danipen/TextMateSharp/README.md

 # TextMateSharp
-A port of [microsoft/vscode-textmate](https://github.com/microsoft/vscode-textmate) that brings TextMate grammars to dotnet ecosystem.
+An interpreter for grammar files as defined by TextMate.
+TextMate grammars use the oniguruma dialect (https://github.com/kkos/oniguruma).
+Supports loading grammar files only from JSON format.
+Cross - grammar injections are currently not supported.

+TextMateSharp is a port of [microsoft/vscode-textmate](https://github.com/microsoft/vscode-textmate) that brings TextMate grammars to dotnet ecosystem.
 The implementation is based the Java port [eclipse/tm4e](https://github.com/eclipse/tm4e).

-TextMateSharp uses [Oniguruma](https://github.com/kkos/oniguruma) regex engine bindings.
+TextMateSharp uses a wrapper around [Oniguruma](https://github.com/kkos/oniguruma) regex engine.
+Read below to learn how to build Oniguruma bindings.

 ## Building
 Just execute `dotnet build` under the folder [TextMateSharp](https://github.com/danipen/TextMateSharp/tree/master/src/TextMateSharp)